coffee2code/linkify-posts/readme.txt

 Tested up to: 4.7
 Stable tag: 2.3

 Turn a string, list, or array of post IDs and/or slugs into a list of links to those posts.
-Includes widget and template tag.
+Provides a widget and template tag.

 == Description ==